-- A. No Landlord shall increase the Rent of any Rental Unit (a) more than once in any twelve month period or (b) earlier than 12 months after the inception of the tenancy. - B. For Rental Units that are not exempt from rent control under State Law, no Landlord shall increase Rent by utilizing any banked Annual General Adjustments in consecutive years nor increase Rent using any banked Annual General Adjustments more than three times during any tenancy.
+- A. No Landlord shall increase the Rent of any Rental Unit: (a) more than once in any twelve (12) month period or (b) earlier than twelve (12) months after the inception of the tenancy.
+Imposition of any lawful Pass Through shall not constitute a Rent Increase. - B. For Rental Units that are not exempt from rent control under State Law, no Landlord shall increase Rent by utilizing any banked Annual General Adjustments in consecutive years nor increase Rent using any banked Annual General Adjustments more than three (3) times during any tenancy.

-6-58.55.
-Rent Registry
+6-58.55 - Rent Registry.

 - A. The Landlord shall as provided in Regulations complete and submit to the Program Administrator a registration statement for each Rental Unit on a registration statement approved by the Program Administrator.
-In addition, except for those Rental Units exempt from rent control under State Law, a Landlord (i) shall complete and submit to the Program Administrator within 30 days of the inception of a new tenancy a registration statement concerning the new tenancy and (ii) upon a change of ownership of the Rental Unit, shall complete and submit to the Program Administrator within 30 days of the inception of a new tenancy area in the Rental Unit, shall complete and submit to the Program Administrator within 30 days of the close of escrow the name and contact information for the new Landlord. - B. For all Rental Units other than those exempt under State Law, the Program Administrator shall determine either the Maximum Allowable Rent or, as necessary, the Certified Rent, for each Rental Unit registered with the Program Administrator.
+In addition, except for those Rental Units exempt from rent control under State Law, a Landlord: (i) shall complete and submit to the Program Administrator within thirty (30) days of the inception of a new tenancy a registration statement concerning the new tenancy, and (ii) upon a change of ownership of the Rental Unit, shall complete and submit to the Program Administrator within thirty (30) days of the close of escrow the name and contact information for the new Landlord. - B. For all Rental Units other than those exempt under State Law, the Program Administrator shall determine either the Maximum Allowable Rent or, as necessary, the Certified Rent, for each Rental Unit registered with the Program Administrator.
 The Program Administrator shall annually provide the determination of the Maximum Allowable Rent to Landlords and Tenants.
 A Landlord or Tenant may appeal the determination of the Maximum Allowable Rent or the Certified Rent as set forth in California Civil Code section 1947.8 and the City's implementing regulations. - C. It shall be unlawful to report to the Program Administrator an amount of Rent for a Rental Unit other than the actual amount paid by the Tenant for the use and occupancy of the Rental Unit.

-6-58.60.
-Establishment of Base Rent, Annual General Adjustment
+6-58.60 - Establishment of Base Rent, Annual General Adjustment.

 A. Beginning September 1, 2019, no Landlord shall charge Rent for any Rental Unit not exempt under State Law in an amount greater than the Base Rent plus increases expressly allowed under this Article.
-If there were no Rent in effect on September 1, 2019, the Base Rent shall be the Rent that was charged on the first date that Rent was charged following September 1, 2019.
-For tenancies commencing after the adoption of this Article, the Base Rent is the initial Rent in effect on the date the tenancy commences.
+If there were no Rent in effect on September 1, 2019, the Base Rent shall be the Rent that was charged on the first

-B. No later than May 31 of each year, the Program Administrator shall announce the percentage increase by which Rent for eligible Rental Units will be adjusted effective September 1 of that year.
-The Annual General Adjustment for September 1, 2019 shall be 2.8%.
+- date that Rent was charged following September 1, 2019.
+For tenancies commencing after the adoption of this Article, the Base Rent is the initial Rent in effect on the date the tenancy commences. - B. No later than May 31 of each year, the Program Administrator shall announce the percentage increase by which Rent for eligible Rental Units will be adjusted effective September 1 of that year.
+The Annual General Adjustment for September 1, 2019 shall be two and eight-tenths (2.8%) percent.

-6-58.65.
-Conditions for Taking the Annual General Adjustment
+6-58.65 - Conditions for Taking the Annual General Adjustment.